Network-Level Prompt and Trait Leakage in Local Research Agents: Overview: Prompt and Trait Leakage Attack

-\paragraphbe{Adversary Assumptions.} We assume the user interacts with a local web or research agent that autonomously performs multi-hop web browsing in response to a natural language prompt.
+\paragraphbe{Adversary Assumptions.} We assume the user interacts with a local web or research agent that autonomously performs web browsing in response to a natural language prompt.
 The adversary is aware of the agent’s general browsing capabilities, such as issuing web searches, clicking links, scrolling pages, or scraping structured data from web pages.
-We further assume that the adversary observes the entire session between the agent and the internet rather than isolated flows, that DNS and TLS handshake metadata remain visible (i.e., no DoH, DoT, or ECH), and that users do not employ VPNs, Tor, or other anonymizing proxies that would conceal domain sequences completely.
-Even under full-session monitoring, however, proxy infrastructures such as CDNs may still limit visibility, exposing only a subset of traces.
+The adversary monitors the session between the agent and the Internet but does not alter traffic.
+We treat full-session metadata visibility as an \textbf{upper bound}: weaker adversaries such as DNS resolvers or enterprise firewalls may see only subsets of domains, yet our experiments show that WRA traffic remains highly distinguishable due to its structured, high-volume access patterns.
+We further assume that DNS and TLS handshake metadata remain visible (i.e., no DoH, DoT, or ECH) and that users do not employ VPNs, Tor, or other anonymizing proxies that would conceal domain sequences completely.